 Tips for Visiting San Francisco on a Budget

 - Avoid busy times, not only the obvious summer vacations and holidays, but also anytime there's a big convention in town.
-You can check the Moscone Center event calendar to see when those occur and judge their size by how many of the center's venues, they're also likely to fill up all the hotels in the area.
+You can check the Moscone Center event calendar to see when those occur.
+If they're using more than one of the center's venues, they're also likely to fill up all the hotels in the area.

 - Try leaving the car at home, especially if you live in the Bay Area and can take public transportation.
 You'll save parking fees and aggravation and get a chance to enjoy the city on foot.

 - If you've been to San Francisco before, think about doing something different.
-Stay in a different part of town (an Alamo Square B&B, Presidio Heights or the Marina), where hotel rates may be lower and parking may be free, go to the Mission for dinner or follow a street you've never been on.
+Stay in a different part of town (an Alamo Square B&B, Presidio Heights or the Marina), where hotel rates may be lower and parking may be free, go to the Mission area for dinner or follow a street you've never been on.

 Best BitesA big breakfast should hold you until dinner time.
 Buy a Sunday newspaper and read along with the locals in line at Mama's on Washington Square (1701 Stockton at Filbert), who line up for French toast and "m'omlettes."

 Cut meal costs by heading to the Ferry Building Farmer's Market (Market at Embarcadero) on Saturday morning to pick up some fruit, artisan bread, handmade cheeses or other items for a picnic lunch or in-room breakfast.

 San Francisco's annual dining event, Dine About Town is usually held in late January, when dozens of Bay Area favorites offer three-course lunches and dinners for reduced, fixed prices.